 ACT Test Accommodations and English Learner Supports

-You'll receive an email that must be sent to your school official along with a completed Consent to Release Information to ACT (PDF) form.
+After you register, you will receive an email that you must forward to your school official.
+You also need to provide a completed Consent to Release Information to ACT (PDF) form.

 Special Testing Windows

 If you are located in the US, US Territories, or Puerto Rico, special testing is available during the designated testing windows below.
 Please note, some schools may be closed during part of the testing window due to schools being out of session.